Patek Philippe VS Jaeger LeCoultre

 We are sometimes asked a question along the lines of “Is JLC on the same level as Patek Philippe?”.
 This is not an uncommon type of comparison and for several reasons.
 Let’s jump into an in-depth comparison of Jaeger LeCoultre VS Patek Philippe and see what they have in common and what makes each brand unique and special.

-Patek Philippe has carved out a special place for their brand in the luxury watch market and has become a household name.
+Patek Philippe, as a company, has carved out a special place for its brand in the luxury watch market and has become a household name.
 When people think of a super high-end watch, Patek is often the first name to come to mind followed by brands like Audemars Piguet and Vacheron Constantin who together make up the “holy trinity” of watchmaking.
 Other brands like Breguet and A Lange & Sohne are also often associated with luxury watches.

 Which brand is more popular, Jaeger LeCoultre or Patek Philippe?

 So where does JLC stand in terms of rank and international recognition?
 According to a recent top 50 Swiss Brands list by Interbrand*:

 Patek Philippe is the 15th most recognized Swiss brand in the world and the 3rd most recognized Swiss watch brand in the world.
 According to this report, their brand valuation is at approximately $1.8 billion.

 Jaeger LeCoultre is the 36th most recognized Swiss brand in the world and in terms of most recognized Swiss watch brands, JLC is the 12th most recognized swiss watch brand with a brand value of about $673 million.

 *Source: Most Valuable Swiss Brands by Interbrand.